tecladocode/rest-apis-flask-python/guides/DigitalOcean Tutorial.md

 ### Improve security on our PostgreSQL database

-However, we may notice that we've created a password for the postgres user but never have to use it just because we used the same username in unix and postgres.
+However, we may notice that we've created a password for the Postgres user but never have to use it just because we used the same username in unix and Postgres.
 It is not really safe, so let's fix it.
-Use the below command to configure postgre security options.
+Use the below command to configure Postgres security options.

 ```
 sudo vi /etc/postgresql/9.5/main/pg_hba.conf